Hulk Hogan Shares His Thoughts On Coronavirus Pandemic: ‘God Has Taken Away Everything We Worship’

-WWE Hall of Famer Hulk Hogan took to Instagram on Monday to discuss what he feels about the coronavirus pandemic that continues to affect the world at large.
+WWE Hall of Famer Hulk Hogan took to Instagram on Monday to discuss what he thinks about the coronavirus pandemic that continues to affect the world at large.
 In a lengthy post, the legendary wrestler said he believes that the ongoing outbreak might be divine punishment for those who have seemingly turned their back on God.

 The new post featured a black-and-white photo of Hogan in his wrestling gear, leaning on a wall with his hands in a praying position, with the words “I Am That I Am” and the WWE icon’s name superimposed on the wall.
 As explained by 411Mania, the quote could be a reference to Exodus 3:14, where God appeared to Moses through a burning bush and said those words to the would-be prophet.